jplusplus/bb/README.md

+> Feeling impatient?
+Dive into some calculations we already prepared: [analysis.pdf](analysis.pdf)

 # Maternity clinic distances

 This repository contains the data used for researching distances to the nearest maternity clinic for [Ottar](https://www.ottar.se/).
 For the published outcome, see: